lauris/lauris.github.com/_posts/2014-10-01-migration-from-play-22-to-23.md

 sbt.version=0.13.5
 {% endhighlight %}

 Two biggest changes in **build.sbt** file are Scala version and Play auto-plugin.
 Scala version must be set explicitly, because Play now supports both 2.10 and 2.11 versions of Scala.
 The second line adds Play as auto-plugin.
-You should also remove previously needed line ``play.Project.playScalaSettings``.
+You should also remove a previously needed line ``play.Project.playScalaSettings``.
 More info about this can be found in the migration docs.

 {% highlight scala %}
 scalaVersion := "2.11.2"